Here's the delivery: MLB newborns of 2020

 Everything worked out for the Cobbs -- frantically, but wonderfully.
 Mere hours after they made the decision to travel, MLB finalized a return-to-play plan.
 And mere days after they arrived safely in Baltimore, the Cobbs welcomed Everly Pauline, a beautiful baby girl who arrived two weeks early but, thankfully, not on a plane.

 “It was an adventure,” Alex said with a laugh.
 “It was as hectic as can be.”

-This has been a hectic, heartbreaking, high-anxiety, unsettling, upsetting, demanding, divisive and overall unusual 2020.
-It has challenged us all.
+It was a hectic, heartbreaking, high-anxiety, unsettling, upsetting, demanding, divisive and overall unusual 2020.
+It challenged us all.
 And to welcome new life into this rapidly altered world meant added uncertainty about the well-being of both mother and child.

 For the baseball families that expanded in the year of a pandemic-shortened season, an added obstacle was the unusual nature of the schedule itself -- the sudden shutdown of Spring Training, the scramble to Summer Camp, the health and safety protocols and the postseason “bubbles.”

-But with so much loss going on across the globe, those who leave this year with a new bundle of joy have even more appreciation for the blessing of a healthy birth and gratitude for the grace that children grant us.
+But with so much loss going on across the globe, those who left that year with a new bundle of joy have even more appreciation for the blessing of a healthy birth and gratitude for the grace that children grant us.

 * * * * * *